brendafazeredo/brendafazeredo/README.md

-<p align="left">Hello!
-I am Brenda Azeredo, a 24-year-old polyglot.
-Currently honing my skills in full stack development, I am eager to contribute to exciting projects.
-Proficient in JavaScript, Python, TypeScript, Angular and etc., just like databases such as MongoDB and PostgreSQL, I want to build something extraordinary!</p>
+<p align="left">Hi!
+I am Brenda Azeredo, a 24-year-old with a passion for exploring different programming languages.
+Currently diving into back-end development, I am eager to jump into exciting projects.
+I am proficient in Clojure, C++, Java, Python and Ruby.
+When it comes to databases, MongoDB and PostgreSQL are my favorite ones to work with.
+I want to build something extraordinary.</p>

 **Main stacks**